 Facundo’s Secret Formula for Making Bacardi’s Famous White Rum

 Facundo’s first distillery in Santiago de Cuba was also home to a colony of fruit bats.
-Taking this as a propitious sign, his wife Amalia suggested that they use a representation of the bat as the symbol for their brand of rum since in their old home town in Catalona back in Spain, bats represented brotherhood because they lived and flew together, self-confidence because they are not afraid to fly in the dark, discretion because of their silence, and faithfulness because they always returned home.
-Thus, Bacardi rum came to be also known as el Ron del Murciélago, “the Rum of the Bat.”
+Taking this as a propitious sign, his wife Amalia suggested that they use a representation of the bat as the symbol for their brand of rum since, in their old home town of Catalona, back in Spain, bats represented brotherhood because they lived and flew together, confidence because they were not afraid to fly in the dark, discretion because of their silence, and faithfulness because they always returned home.
+Thus, Bacardi rum came to be known as “el Ron del Murciélago,” “the Rum of the Bat.”

-Aside from being the first in the business to use a brand logo, Facundo is also the first to recognize the importance of having trademarks.
-He personally signed the labels on each bottle of his rum to differentiate them from those made by other companies and by those made by counterfeiters who wanted to capitalize on the success of his unique white rum.
+Aside from being the first in business to use a brand logo, Facundo was also the first to recognize the importance of having trademarks.
+He personally signed the labels on each bottle of his rum to differentiate them from those made by other companies and those made by counterfeiters who wanted to capitalize on the success of his unique white rum.

 Bacardi, the Great Mixer

-During the 1940s, Facundo’s sons Enrique and Jose began an advertising campaign highlighting the famous white rum’s excellent qualities as a mixer for cocktails.
-Two of the more popular concoctions were ‘Daiquiri,’ which was named after a Cuban village where an American mining engineer mixed Bacardi, crushed ice, and lime juice in 1896, and the ‘Cuba Libre,’ which was created by an American army lieutenant from a mix of the rum and Coca-Cola in honor of Cuba’s new independence from Spain.
+During the 1940s, Facundo’s sons, Enrique and Jose, began an advertising campaign highlighting the famous white rum’s excellent qualities as a mixer for cocktails.
+Two of the more popular concoctions were the “Daiquiri,” which was named after a Cuban village where an American mining engineer mixed Bacardi, crushed ice, and lime juice in 1896, and the “Cuba Libre,” which was created by an American army lieutenant from a mix of rum and Coca-Cola in honor of Cuba’s new independence from Spain.

-In 1936, by the way, there was a landmark consumer rights court case where the New York Supreme Court declared that the Daiquiri be officially made only with Bacardi rum.
-During the 1950s, another famous cocktail, the Pina Colada was popularized in Puerto Rico which uses Bacardi rum, assorted fruit juices, and coconut milk.
+In 1936, by the way, there was a landmark consumer rights court case where the New York Supreme Court declared that the daiquiri be officially made only with Bacardi rum.
+During the 1950s, another famous cocktail, the Pina Colada, was popularized in Puerto Rico, using Bacardi rum, assorted fruit juices, and coconut milk.

 Bacardi, One of the First Multinational Companies

-During the 1930s, Bacardi became Cuba’s first multinational company with facilities in Mexico, the United States, Spain, and Brazil, as well as in Puerto Rico.
-In 1937, Facundo’s grandson-in-law, Jose ‘Pepin’ Bosch had established a rum distillery in Puerto Rico in 1937.
-Between 1955 and 1957, he also relocated the company’s assets to Nassau, Bahamas, and along with the ownership of trademarks and proprietary formulas.
+During the 1930s, Bacardi became Cuba’s first multinational company, with facilities in Mexico, the United States, Spain, and Brazil, as well as in Puerto Rico.
+In 1937, Facundo’s grandson-in-law, Jose ‘Pepin’ Bosch, established a rum distillery in Puerto Rico in 1937.
+Between 1955 and 1957, he also relocated the company’s assets to Nassau, Bahamas, along with the ownership of trademarks and proprietary formulas.

-By 1980, Bacardi regained lost grounds and achieve even greater prosperity, now accounting for two-thirds of all rum sales worldwide.
-By the 1990s, it had bottling facilities in Australia, Austria, France, Germany, New Zealand, Switzerland, the United Kingdom, and the United States, and distilleries in the Bahamas, Mexico, Puerto Rico, Spain, with Brazil, Canada, Martinique, Panama, and Trinidad.
+By 1980, Bacardi regained lost ground and achieved even greater prosperity, now accounting for two-thirds of all rum sales worldwide.
+By the 1990s, it had bottling facilities in Australia, Austria, France, Germany, New Zealand, Switzerland, the United Kingdom, and the United States, and distilleries in the Bahamas, Mexico, Puerto Rico, and Spain, as well as Brazil, Canada, Martinique, Panama, and Trinidad.

 In 1992, Bacardi merged all of its five operating units into Bacardi Limited.
 In 1993, it acquired the Martin & Rossi Group, the world’s largest maker and distributor of wines, adding more than 200 brands and labels to their one-brand portfolio.
-Over the next decade, the company also acquired other well-known international brands including Dewar’s, Bombay Sapphire, Royal Brakla, Cazadores, Grey Gooze, 42 Below, Drambuie, DiSaronno Amaretto, Eristoff, B & B, Benedictine, and the US version of Havana Club.
+Over the next decade, the company also acquired other well-known international brands that sell different kinds of alcohol at different price ranges, including Dewar’s Whisky, Bombay Sapphire Gin, Royal Brakla, Cazadores, Grey Goose Vodka, 42 Below, Drambuie, DiSaronno Amaretto, Eristoff, B & B, Benedictine, and the US version of Havana Club.